On the rare occasion that people actually think about backups while they travel, the thought process usually goes something like this.

 Such backups include unlimited storage space for all purchased music, movies, TV shows, apps, and books (emphasis ours), and 5Gb of space to store everything else (photos, video, app data etc).

 If you don’t want to, or can’t, back up via the internet, you can always revert to the more old-school method of an iTunes backup.
 Connect the iOS device to a computer running iTunes (either via USB or Wi-Fi connection) and set the backup to run either automatically or one-time.

 iTunes backups won’t include any of the media files that are already being synced with that computer (makes sense, I guess – so long as you’re backing up that computer as well!), but they will store most other stuff that you care about – contacts, photos, video, app data and a whole bunch of miscellaneous settings listed here).

-If you’re not travelling with a computer (so can’t use iTunes backup) and want to back up all of your media/other files, you’ll likely be stuck looking at third-party cloud storage options like Dropbox, or manually copying files to a wifi-enabled hard drive.
+If you’re not travelling with a computer (so can’t use iTunes backup) and want to back up all of your media/other files, you’ll likely be stuck looking at third-party cloud storage options like Dropbox, or manually copying files to an external drive of some sort.
 Not ideal, but it’ll work.